zhaolingshan/tp/docs/UserGuide.md

 <img src="images/UG SS/2.3 Add Module 3.png">

 <div markdown="span" class="alert alert-info">
-:warning: Our database is valid up to modules in the AY19/20 academic year.
+:warning: Our database is **valid up to modules in the AY19/20 academic year**.
 So if the modules you are adding is new in AY20/21 academic year, the following message will be shown:<br><br>
 </div>